choephix/dunty/README.md

   - [-] Implement status effect behaviours
   - [ ] Implement DAMAGE types
   - [ ] Implement ENERGY costs
-  - [ ] Refactor HAND into Combatant and replace `nextCard`
+  - [x] Refactor HAND into Combatant and replace `nextCard`
-  - [ ] Refactor STUNNED / FROZEN — add card to top of deck
+  - [x] Refactor STUNNED / FROZEN — add card to top of deck
-  - [ ] Refactor CARD-SPRITES into persistent object, not managed by only the hand
+  - [x] Refactor CARD-SPRITES into persistent object, not managed by only the hand
+  - [ ] Implement target types